bardjourney/pop-ensemble-boilerplate/README.md

 Alternatively, download the ZIP file or create a new repo out of this template repo.

-Edit *boilerplate-sheet-music.ly* to create your own piece.
+Edit either boilerplate to create your own piece.
 Here are some hints:

 Always write down the notes of a piece in a variable: